Agnogh/math-for-kids/README.md

 ### **1.1.
 User goal**

-Try out their luck.
-Have fun.
-Compete with friends to achieve a higher score.
+Try their luck, have fun, and compete with friends to achieve a higher score.
-Help users make more analytical decision is it worth buy lottery ticket
+Help users make more analytical decisions about probability and whether buying a lottery ticket is worthwhile.

 ### **1.2.
 Site owner goal**